sttz/TraktRoller/README.md

-# Trakt Roller
+# TraktRoller

-Trakt Roller is a User Script that adds [Trakt](trakt.tv) scrobbling to Crunchyroll.
+TraktRoller is a User Script that adds [Trakt](trakt.tv) scrobbling to Crunchyroll.

 ## Features